Modest investment provides large return

-A $1 million investment by the Kentucky General Assembly to provide public school teachers with a humane quality of life in retirement now has resulted in — almost 80 years later — Kentucky’s largest financial institution with about $17.5 billion in assets and that annually injects about $1.7 billion into the commonwealth’s economy from pension benefits.
+A $1 million investment by the Kentucky General Assembly to provide public school teachers with a humane quality of life in retirement now has resulted in — more than 80 years later — Kentucky’s largest financial institution with more than $28.3 billion in assets and that annually injects more than $2.4 billion into the commonwealth’s economy from annuity benefits.

 The establishment of the Teachers’ Retirement System of the State of Kentucky followed a 1936 University of Kentucky study that found teachers could not afford to retire.
 Because of this, older teachers continued working, in spite of some being physically or mentally disabled.
 Teachers were not allowed to participate in Social Security, and Kentucky schools found it difficult to attract and retain teachers.

 The legislature, from the inception of TRS, put control of the institution in a board of trustees primarily elected by the membership.
 Day-to-day oversight is entrusted to an executive secretary.
-Only five people in 75 years have occupied the position, which is similar to a chief executive.
+Only five people in more than 80 years have occupied the position, which is similar to a chief executive.
 That’s an average tenure of, now, more than 15 years.

 Since 1964, medical insurance benefits also have been provided, and TRS, likewise, provides survivorship, life insurance and disability retirement benefits.
 Members receive annual statements by mail and can obtain up-to-the-minute account information through the Pathway website and mobile app.